choishingwan/PRS-Tutorial/docs/plink.md

     --q-score-range range_list SNP.pvalue \
     --out EUR
 ```
-Meaning of the new parameters are as follow
+The meaning of the new parameters are as follows:

 | Paramter | Value | Description|
 |:-:|:-:|:-|